hmacdope/hmacdope.github.io/_posts/2020-08-24-Final-Submission.markdown

 # PyTNG time

-From here I switched focus a bit to [PyTNG](https://github.com/MDAnalysis/pytng), a set of python bindings designed for use by MDAnalysis although technically a separate library.
-I worked on PyTNG for pretty much the second half of GSOC.
+From here I switched focus to [PyTNG](https://github.com/MDAnalysis/pytng), a set of python bindings designed for use by MDAnalysis although technically a separate library.
+I worked on PyTNG for most of the second half of GSOC.
 This required changing gears a little bit as well as learning Cython, which was initially a bit of a learning curve for me.

-Firstly I changed the raw TNG libraries exported with the PyTNG itself to reflect the bugfixes obtained as part of the earlier improvements to the TNG library.
+Firstly I changed the TNG libraries exported with PyTNG itself to include the bugfixes obtained as part of the earlier improvements to the TNG library.
 This was incorporated as part of [#28](https://github.com/MDAnalysis/pytng/pull/28).
-I then improved the TNG calls in the library itself in [#29](https://github.com/MDAnalysis/pytng/pull/29).
+I then improved the TNG library calls in PyTNG in [#29](https://github.com/MDAnalysis/pytng/pull/29).

-Following some design discussions, we then moved towards a newer design for the bindings, so as to be able to read all the blocks available in a TNG file with maximal efficency.
+Following some design discussions, we then moved towards a newer design for the bindings, so as to be able to read all the blocks available in a TNG file with maximal speed.
 This was acheived in merging [#32](https://github.com/MDAnalysis/pytng/pull/32) and ongoing work in [#38](https://github.com/MDAnalysis/pytng/pull/38), which are a total redesign of the whole PyTNG API.

-The end result of this is a working implementation that can read any TNG block as of #32 with improvements in #38.
+The end result of this is a working implementation that can read any TNG block as of #32 with improvements close in #38.
 I also added docs and examples as part of [#38](https://github.com/MDAnalysis/pytng/pull/38).
 Profiling and timings indicated high performance of the bindings, with the library largely IO bound at the TNG API (pure C) level.

-I plan on extending to TNG writing as well as integrating into MDAnalysis following GSOC.
+I plan on extending to TNG writing as well as integrating PyTNG into MDAnalysis following GSOC.
 I have raised issues in PyTNG to make sure things that still need to be completed are apparent to people following on.